dfinke/dfinke.github.io/_posts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 }
 ```

 Now the above code prints this.
-So PowerShell's parameter binding too care of all the whitespace issues and mapped everything for us.
+So PowerShell's parameter binding took care of all the whitespace issues and mapped everything for us.
 Plus, it provided all the details in a nice neat package `$PSBoundParameters`

 ```
 Key       Value